-- Being aware of the signs of SEMH difficulties. - Being aware that mental health problems can, in some cases, be an indicator that a pupil has suffered or is at risk of suffering abuse, neglect or exploitation. - Being aware of the needs, outcomes sought and support provided to any pupils with SEMH difficulties. - Keeping the relevant figures of authority up-to-date with any changes in behaviour, academic developments and causes of concern.
+Being aware of the signs of SEMH difficulties.

+- Being aware that mental health problems can, in some cases, be an indicator that a pupil has suffered or is at risk of suffering abuse, neglect or exploitation. - Understanding how potentially traumatic adverse childhood experiences can impact a pupil's mental health, behaviour and education. - Being aware of the needs, outcomes sought and support provided to any pupils with SEMH difficulties. - Keeping the relevant figures of authority up-to-date with any changes in behaviour, academic developments and causes of concern.
 The relevant figures of authority include: SENCO/headteacher/subject leader.